Home » How to Hire Employees – A Step-by-Step Guide for Onboarding Top Talent

 19. Training

-Design an onboarding plan that includes training sessions to help new employees become productive and confident in their roles.
+Design an onboarding plan with training sessions to help new employees become productive and confident in their roles.

 Phase 5: Integration and Development